-Recommendations from the recently completed City Subdivision and TED (Townhome Exemption Development) Recommendations Report also highlight the need to review land use policy and regulation for increased alignment and the importance of improving the consistency between various city development regulations.
+Recommendations from the recently completed City Subdivision and TED (Townhome Exemption Development) Recommendations Report also highlight the need to review land use policy and regulation for increased alignment, and the importance of improving the consistency between various city development regulations.
 Among the report's findings was a recommendation to create a unified development ordinance (UDO - combining land use and development regulations) to increase consistency and stream-line development review processes.
 This recommendation will be implemented through code reform in the development of a Unified Development Ordinance (UDO).

 Review of current land use regulations for opportunities to address housing challenges, designing programs and spaces that promote equity, and climate change resiliency are also recommended in the City's Strategic Plan.
-Already ongoing are Justice, Equity, Diversion and Inclusion (JEDI), and Listening, Engaging, Action, Reflection Network (LEARN) studies that will explore ways to address equity in general aspects of city operations, policy, plans and programs.
+Already ongoing is the Listening, Engaging, Action, Reflection Network (LEARN) study, and the City recently adopted a Justice, Equity, Diversion and Inclusion (JEDI) resolution, both of which explore ways to address equity in general aspects of city operations, policy, plans and programs.